melezhik/sparky/docs/glossary.md

 # Sparky scenario

-Implimentation of Sparky job written on Raku
+Implementation of Sparky job written on Raku

 # Build

 A specific instance of Sparky job.
-Usually reports are visibale though UI and might have some artifacts
+Usually reports are visible though UI and might have some artifacts

 # Report

-Log of Sparky job exececution
+Log of Sparky job execution

 # Artifact

-Some byproducts ( technucally are files) attached to a build and visible through UI
+Some byproducts ( technically are files) attached to a build and visible through UI

 # UI aka Sparky web UI